Serving Florida's Estate Law Needs Since 1982

 What Is Probate?

 Simply put, probate is the legal process of transferring a person’s assets after they pass away.
-If they had a last will and testament, their assets will be distributed according to their wishes.
+If they had a last will and testament, their assets would be distributed according to their wishes.
 If they did not have a will, Florida law determines who inherits through intestate succession (Florida Statute 732).

+• Formal administration: Large or complex estates involve filing a petition with the court and appointing a personal representative.
 We know that probate can be time-consuming and confusing, which is why we have developed a detailed and streamlined process for handling formal administration.
 Our approach ensures an efficient and effective administration while keeping our clients informed every step of the way.
 From start to finish, Jason Siegel and our team work diligently to reduce delays and make the process as smooth as possible.

-If the estate’s nonexempt assets are valued at less than $75,000 or the decedent passed away more than two years ago, a summary administration may be possible.
+• Summary administration: If the estate’s nonexempt assets are valued at less than $75,000 or the decedent passed away more than two years ago, a summary administration may be possible.
 This is a quicker, more cost-effective option that typically takes one to two months.
 Exempt assets, such as the decedent’s homestead real estate, are not included in this calculation.

-For estates with minimal assets (such as covering funeral and medical expenses), Florida offers disposition without administration, which is the simplest form of probate.
+• Disposition without administration: For estates with minimal assets (such as covering funeral and medical expenses), Florida offers disposition without administration, which is the simplest form of probate.
 If you qualify, you may not even need an attorney, but we’re happy to answer any questions.

 Questions And Answers About Probate In Florida